> Maddy Prior > Songs > John of Hazelgreen

 Ian Anderson sang Jock o' Hazeldean in 2002 on the Borders Tradition CD Borders Sangsters.

 Ivan Drever sang Jock o' Hazeldean on his 2004 album Tradition.
+He noted:

 Annie Grace sang Jock o' Hazeldean in 2004 on her Greentrax CD Take Me Out Drinking Tonight.